MikeJaredS/hermiter/cran-comments.md

 problematic.
 GNU make has been added to SystemRequirements in the Description file.

-* In addition, on Ubuntu 20.04.1 LTS, the package appears to be slightly larger than 5MB, around 5.9 MB.
+* In addition, on Debian and Ubuntu Linux, the package appears to be slightly larger than 5MB, around 5.2- 6 MB.
 This does not appear to occur on any of the other environments however (i.e. Fedora Linux, Windows, MacOS)

+* Finally, there is the following note on Ubuntu and Fedora Linux:

+* checking HTML version of manual ...
+NOTE
+Skipping checking HTML validation: no command 'tidy' found Skipping checking math rendering: package 'V8' unavailable

+This seems build system specific and not directly tied to the package.

+* There is also a PREPERROR for Debian Linux, R-devel, GCC ASAN/UBSAN on rhub
+- we believe this is an issue on the build server and not package specific.